Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: Algorithm Design and Performance Analysis

 \section{Algorithm Design and Performance Analysis}

-In this section, we will progressively solve the formulated problem through three stages.
-Firstly, we find the optimal scheduling decisions $\bm{f}, \bm{P}, \bm{c}, \bm{d}$ when the user association and RB allocation are given.
-Based on this result, we can solve the optimal RB allocation under any user association.
-Finally, we can obtain the optimal user association by employing a relaxation-then-refinement approach.
+In this section, we solve the formulated optimization problem through a three-stage framework.
+First, we determine the optimal scheduling variables $\bm{f}, \bm{P}, \bm{c}, \bm{d}$ assuming fixed user association and RB allocation.
+Building on this result, we can optimize the RB allocation for any given user association.
+Finally, we derive the optimal user association by applying a relaxation-and-refinement strategy.